 Dining in Seattle is much like the city itself, a affair born from the fruits of the wilderness.
 The surrounding

 Puget Sound, with reserves from Alaska, is one large barrel of barrel of seafood, coupled with produce grown from many small local

-Restaurants are helped by great views of the sea and many funky neighbourhoods giving either a quiet romantic or fun and festive ambiance to a meal.
+Restaurants are helped by great views of the sea and many funky neighbourhoods giving either a quiet romantic feel, or a fun and festive ambiance to a meal.
 Some of the best areas for eating out in Seattle are the waterfront district near Pike's Place Market, a long line of fine dining along 1st and 2nd Ave, and Capitol Hill.

 In general the Northwest's formality is a little toned down and most top restaurants don't require a jacket.
 Tipping is between 15 to 20 percent and most places require a reservation.